-To promote students' welfare we provide the following support:
+To promote students' welfare, we provide the following support:

-- Regular contact with a named member of staff this could be the child's tutor, Head of House, DSL or a trusted other adult at school (e.g. Behaviour and Attendance lead, Teaching Assistant). - Further support may be put in place by this trusted adult depending on need. - The school also holds weekly strategy meetings where further support for these students may be discussed.
+- Regular contact with a named member of staff this could be the child's tutor, Head of House, DSL or another trusted adult at school. - Further support may be put in place by this trusted adult depending on need. - The school also holds weekly strategy and intervention team meetings where further support for these students may be discussed.